Mike Veale: Life and career

 Veale was born in 1966 and grew up in Midsomer Norton and Chilcompton, Somerset.
 He began his policing career as a police cadet aged 16, before joining Avon and Somerset Constabulary as a constable in 1984.
 He served in Bristol and Somerset before being promoted to Detective Superintendent and transferring to Wiltshire Police, where he was promoted to Detective Chief Superintendent as Head of CID.
 In 2009, Veale was appointed Temporary Assistant Chief Constable and then took up the post of divisional commander.
 He became Deputy Chief Constable in March 2013 and Chief Constable on 1 June 2015.

 Angus Macpherson, the Wiltshire Police and Crime Commissioner, decided not to renew Veale's contract which had been due to expire in June 2018.
 In January 2018, Veale was appointed Chief Constable of Cleveland Police.

 Veale said budget cuts prevented Cleveland Police from providing an effective service for the public.
 He stated in November 2018: "Forces across the country including Cleveland are more efficient and more effective than ever before, but despite this efficiency the service we are providing the public is nowhere near where it needs to be. (...)
 The cuts created and caused by austerity are too deep and have gone on for too long.
 It is about time that trend was reversed.
 My message is clear; give us the tools and we will do the job."

 Veale resigned his Cleveland Police position in January 2019.
 An inspection in the following May by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services graded the force as 'inadequate' in three areas, a deterioration since the previous inspection.

 In the summer of 2021, Veale was hired as an advisor by Rupert Matthews, recently elected as the Leicestershire Police and Crime Commissioner.
+In December 2022 he was appointed as interim CEO of Leicestershire PCC, but resigned two months later in response to continued negative media coverage.

+In the summer of 2023, a disciplinary panel ruled that Veale's 2018 remarks to junior colleagues on the Cleveland force amounted to gross misconduct.
+Subsequently, Cleveland PCC Steve Turner barred Veale from future police work, saying he would have been dismissed if still a serving officer.